 Nutrition

 ©No Spoon Necessary.
-All images and content are copyright protected.
+All images and content are under copyright protection.
 Please do not use any images without prior permission.
-If you want to republish this recipe please do not list instructions, instead link directly back to this post.
+Do not republish this recipe without prior consent.
+If you’d like to reference this recipe, please link directly back to this post.

-I absolutely LOVE falafel Chey!
+LOVE!
 Nice and healthy and so satisfying.
-Great updated photos and video Chey!

 These are fabulous!
 Love the twist on the ingredients!